coverclock/com-diag-codex/README.md

 # Abstract

+**Even though the included unit and functional test suites may all pass, this repository is still largely a work in progress.**

 Codex provides a slightly simpler higher-level C-based application programming interface to the Open Secure Socket Layer (OpenSSL) API.
 Mostly it's my excuse to learn how to use the OpenSSL C API for